Johnny Galecki

 John Mark Galecki (born April 30, 1975) is an American actor.
-He played Leonard Hofstadter in the CBS sitcom The Big Bang Theory (2007–2019) for which he received a Primetime Emmy Award nomination, and David Healy in the ABC sitcoms Roseanne (1992–1997; 2018) and The Conners (2018–2019).
-Galecki also appeared in the films National Lampoon's Christmas Vacation (1989), Prancer (1989), Suicide Kings (1997), I Know What You Did Last Summer (1997), Bookies (2003), In Time (2011), and Rings (2017).
+In television, he played Leonard Hofstadter on The Big Bang Theory (2007–2019) and David Healy in Roseanne (1992–1997; 2018) and The Conners (2018–2019).
+Galecki also appeared in the films Prancer (1989), National Lampoon's Christmas Vacation (1989), Suicide Kings (1997), I Know What You Did Last Summer (1997), Bookies (2003), In Time (2011), and Rings (2017).

-Galecki was one of the highest paid television actors in the world, with his role in The Big Bang Theory earning him approximately US$900,000 per episode between 2017 and 2019.
-In 2018, he was estimated to be the world's second highest-paid male TV actor by Forbes (behind only his The Big Bang Theory co-star Jim Parsons), earning $25 million.
+He was one of the highest paid television actors in the world, with his role in The Big Bang Theory earning him approximately US$900,000 per episode between 2017 and 2019.
+In 2018, Galecki was estimated to be the world's second highest-paid male TV actor by Forbes—behind only his The Big Bang Theory co-star Jim Parsons—earning $25 million.
+The accolades he has received include a Satellite Award, alongside nominations for a Primetime Emmy Award, Golden Globe Award, and six Screen Actors Guild Awards.

 Early life

-Galecki was born in Bree, Limburg, Belgium to American parents of Polish, Irish, and Italian descent.
-His mother, Mary Louise (Mary Lou) Noon, was a mortgage consultant, and his father, Richard Galecki, was a member of the U.S. Air Force stationed in Belgium and worked as a rehabilitation teacher.
-Galecki is the eldest of three children with a sister, Allison, and a brother, Nick, whom he describes as a "mechanical genius" in the automotive industry.
+Galecki was born in Bree, Limburg, Belgium, to American parents of Polish, Irish, and Italian descent.
+His mother, Mary Louise "Mary Lou" Noon, was a mortgage consultant, and his father, Richard Galecki, was a member of the U.S. Air Force stationed in Belgium and worked as a rehabilitation teacher.
+Galecki is the eldest of three children with a sister, Allison, and a brother, Nick, who he describes as a "mechanical genius" in the automotive industry.
 Galecki grew up in Oak Park, Illinois.
 He dropped out of school after 8th grade, attending high school for only one day.

 During an interview with New Zealand radio station ZM, Galecki recalled his childhood relationship with his mother.
 As a child, he was well known for making up long stories and tales.
 In such situations, his mother used to make him play the "quiet game", where he had to see how long he could go without talking.
 He also recalled that despite being a loving mother, she was also very tough.
 One phrase she would lovingly use was, "I love you, now get out."